apache/druid/docs/development/extensions-contrib/k8s-jobs.md

   ~ under the License.
   -->

+Apache Druid Extension to enable using Kubernetes for launching and managing tasks instead of the Middle Managers.
+This extension allows you to launch tasks as kubernetes jobs removing the need for your middle manager.

 Consider this an [EXPERIMENTAL](../experimental.md) feature mostly because it has not been tested yet on a wide variety of long-running Druid clusters.

-Apache Druid Extension to enable using Kubernetes for launching and managing tasks instead of the Middle Managers.
-This extension allows you to launch tasks as K8s jobs removing the need for your middle manager.

 ## How it works

-It takes the podSpec of your `Overlord` pod and creates a kubernetes job from this podSpec.
-Thus if you have sidecars such as splunk, hubble, istio it can optionally launch a task as a k8s job.
-All jobs are natively restorable, they are decopled from the druid deployment, thus restarting pods or doing upgrades has no affect on tasks in flight.
+The K8s extension takes the podSpec of your `Overlord` pod and creates a kubernetes job from this podSpec.
+Thus if you have sidecars such as Splunk or Istio it can optionally launch a task as a K8s job.
+All jobs are natively restorable, they are decoupled from the druid deployment, thus restarting pods or doing upgrades has no affect on tasks in flight.
 They will continue to run and when the overlord comes back up it will start tracking them again.

 ## Configuration

 To use this extension please make sure to  [include](../extensions.md#loading-extensions)`druid-kubernetes-overlord-extensions` in the extensions load list for your overlord process.

-The extension uses the task queue to limit how many concurrent tasks (k8s jobs) are in flight so it is required you have a reasonable value for `druid.indexer.queue.maxSize`.
+The extension uses the task queue to limit how many concurrent tasks (K8s jobs) are in flight so it is required you have a reasonable value for `druid.indexer.queue.maxSize`.
 Additionally set the variable `druid.indexer.runner.namespace` to the namespace in which you are running druid.

 Other configurations required are:
-`druid.indexer.runner.type: k8s` and `druid.indexer.task.enableTaskLevelLogPush: true`
+`druid.indexer.runner.type: K8s` and `druid.indexer.task.e  nableTaskLevelLogPush: true`

-You can add optional labels to your k8s jobs / pods if you need them by using the following configuration:
+You can add optional labels to your K8s jobs / pods if you need them by using the following configuration:
 `druid.indexer.runner.labels: '{"key":"value"}'`

 All other configurations you had for the middle manager tasks must be moved under the overlord with one caveat, you must specify javaOpts as an array: